zhang-pengyu/JMMAC/tracker/README.md

 # JMMAC

-    This is an offical MATLAB implementation of tracker 'Joint Modeling Motion and Appearance Cues~(JMMAC) for Robust RGB-T Tracking' submitted to VOT-RGBT2020 challenge.
+    This is an offical MATLAB implementation of tracker [Jointly Modeling Motion and Appearance Cues~(JMMAC) for Robust RGB-T Tracking](https://ieeexplore.ieee.org/document/9364880).

 ## Introduction